 The graph below shows a relatively small effect of EVs on the national aggregated load.
 This is caused by the fact that Norway is dominated by electrical heating.
 Thus, EVs do not dominate the load, but still give a visible impact, mainly depending on the charging patterns by EV owners.

 What seems to be a small peak on the graph when BEV owners in 2030 charge their cars in the late afternoon each day, might result in additional investments for the distribution grid of up to 1 billion EUR by our calculations.
 However, if alternative charging patterns can be encouraged then significant reductions could be achieved in the potential investment.
 Charging only when required in the afternoon would result in approximately a 50% reduction and charging at night may require only a minimal investment in the grid.

 Shifting the foreseeable BEV load into off-peak periods will not only alleviate the additional grid investments, it could be of great value for utilities and their customers, providing additional sales for utilities without adding additional stress to their grids, therefore helping to keep the cost per kWh for customers low.
-Proactive steps from utilities such as influencing customer behaviour with real time pricing, could reward customers as they burden the system less.
+Proactive steps from utilities such as influencing customer behavior with real time pricing, could reward customers as they burden the system less.
 In addition, active charging management, using smart charging solutions will be increasingly deployed to control when the car is charged and how fast it is charging.